 All night shopping.
 Tick.
 UNESCO historical sites.
 Tick.
 Ancient fortresses.
 Tick.
 Museums.
 Tick.
 You’ve done them all.
-If you’re wondering what to do in Korea next, how about some ‘real me time’ to find your inner balance away from the madding crowd?
+If you’re wondering what to do in South Korea next, how about some ‘real me time’ to find your inner balance away from the madding crowd?
 A South Korea temple stay is a zen retreat worth trying.

-If you ever wondered what’s behind monastery walls and you have tried to imagine what it would be like to experience the quiet life of a Buddhist nun or monk, now you can: South Korea has come up with a program that lets the visitor experience from a day visit to a short stay inside a Buddhist temple.
+If you ever wondered what’s behind monastery walls and you have tried to imagine what it would be like to experience the quiet life of a Buddhist nun or monk, now you can: South Korea has a program that lets the visitor experience from a day visit to a short stay inside a Buddhist temple.

-Meditation takes several forms and it does not just simply mean sitting in silence.
 Finding delight in a fresh blade of grass, in a soothing cup of tea or in the fresh mountain air are some of the ways to recover your inner balance.

 A recent visitor to a temple recalls mistaking the Abbot for a gardener as he stopped his raking of leaves near the reception to offer help with the visitor’s suitcase.
 His grey T-shirt, roomy grey pants gathered at the ankles and huge straw hat concealed a formidable meditation master and an expert at the Dado (Korean tea ceremony).